jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 ## A Star Notary Ethereum Dapp (CryptoStar).
 Written using Solidity, web3.js and the Truffle Webpack Box

-This application is the second Project for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
-Enjoy and feel free to comment!
+This application makes use of ERC-721 token standards to make a cliam of ownership for specific stars in the night sky!

 ## Truffle version and OpenZeppelin version used in the project.